 Combinations of two or more subthemes can create unique thought processes and reactions within anyone of us.
-These differences in members of a crew are where conflicts arise, and the more extreme an individual's Risk Type the better the probability they may conflict with someone who is an extreme polar opposite.
+These differences in members of a crew are where conflicts arise, and the more extreme an individual's Risk Type (represented by their proximity to the Compass's circumference), the better the probability they may conflict with someone who is an extreme polar opposite.
 Of course, if those individuals understand their differences it can also lead to an awesome decision-making team, even if there are some momentary blow-ups.

-Figure ? to the right is an actual group report from a single HAA base showing how several different combinations of a 3 person crew could be flying together on any given day.
+Figure 3 is an actual group report from a single HAA base showing how several different combinations of a three-person crew could be flying together on any given day.